ember-cli/eslint-plugin-ember/docs/rules/no-array-prototype-extensions.md

 # no-array-prototype-extensions

+✅ The `"extends": "plugin:ember/recommended"` property in a configuration file enables this rule.

 Do not use Ember's `array` prototype extensions.

 Use native array functions instead of `.filterBy`, `.toArray()` in Ember modules.